 Compared to European neighbors, Germany has a large number of guns in public hands.
 But there are strict requirements regulating everything from who can own guns to how those guns are stored.
 To own a gun, Germans must prove their expertise with firearms, undergo a criminal background check (and a psychiatric evaluation if under 25), show they are not dependent on alcohol or drugs and demonstrate a need for the weapon—and even then, they must meet a tough “reliability” standard that includes subjective and objective reasons for refusal.
 The German Weapons Authority may also carry out random inspections of gun owners’ homes to make sure they are in compliance with the law.

 India is second only to the U.S. in terms of total civilian gun ownership, but with a population roughly four times as large, the country actually has fewer guns per capita than low ownership nations like Australia.
-That stems from stringent colonial firearms controls put in place after the 1857 Indian rebellion against the East India Trading Company’s rule, said Priya Satia, a Stanford history professor specializing in the British empire in the Middle East and South Asia.
+That stems from stringent colonial firearms controls put in place after the 1857 Indian rebellion against the East India Trading Company’s rule, Priya Satia, a Stanford history professor specializing in the British empire in the Middle East and South Asia, said in 2016.
 Following the rebellion, guns were strictly controlled by the central government, making firearm ownership effectively impossible for all but the ruling elite.
 Rohit De, a history professor at Yale, said members of the Indian nationalist movement—including Mahatma Gandhi—initially supported allowing more gun ownership, but brutal violence between Muslims and Hindus during the struggle for independence removed it from the agenda.
-Instead, the nation's post-independence laws continued the colonial tradition of strong gun control, restricting semi-automatic firearms, allowing the government to deny a license for any reason and requiring all licenses to be renewed after three years.
+Instead, the nation’s post-independence laws continued the colonial tradition of strong gun control, restricting semi-automatic firearms, allowing the government to deny a license for any reason and requiring all licenses to be renewed after three years.

 Americans own more guns, and drastically more guns per capita, than any other people in the world.
 In fact, the U.S. has more total firearms than the 23 countries that rank behind it combined.